 Benefits of Morning Workouts

-Morning exercise boosts energy and sharpens cognitive function, so you’ll feel more alert and focused during lectures and studying.
-It elevates mood and builds resilience to daily stress, and because it happens before the day’s chaos interferes, it’s the workout you’re least likely to skip.
-Evening sessions often get displaced by social plans or unexpected obligations.
-Morning movement also elevates your metabolism for hours afterward and reinforces healthy circadian rhythms, meaning it pays dividends in sleep quality that night.
+Morning exercise boosts energy and sharpens cognitive function, so you will feel more alert and focused during 8 AM lectures and morning labs.
+It elevates mood and builds resilience to daily stress, and because it happens before the day’s chaos interferes, it is the workout you are least likely to skip.
+Evening sessions routinely get displaced by social plans, unexpected group study invitations, or the spontaneous pizza run that was not on the schedule 30 minutes ago.
+Morning movement also elevates your metabolism for hours afterward and reinforces healthy circadian rhythms, meaning it pays dividends in sleep quality that night, which is particularly valuable in college dorm environments where external sleep cues (noisy roommates, late-night hallway traffic, bright screens) often disrupt natural sleep patterns.

 The 5-Minute Morning Wake-Up